GGChe/Stress-Monitoring-Device/README.md

 https://www.instructables.com/id/Streaming-Data-Visualization-Plotly-Raspberry-Pi/

-Useful link for using I2C in Pi
+Useful link for using I2C and SPI in Pi

 https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial/all